lopter/lightsd/README.rst

 -------------

 lightsd is packaged for Mac OS X, Arch Linux, Debian based systems and OpenWRT.
-Checkout http://lightsd.readthedocs.org/en/latest/ for installation instructions and a walk-through some interactive examples.
+Check out http://lightsd.readthedocs.org/en/latest/ for installation instructions and a walk-through some interactive examples.

 Requirements
 ------------